 Check out solutions like GoRout, which is designed to coordinate plays and individual coaching points without the need to huddle up or be near other players at all.
 It’s a smart option for coaches who want to help their teams enjoy the sport while still practicing distancing guidelines, and you can use a variety of chat apps to set up your own versions.

 Video games are already made for social interaction while staying distant, so take a look at the popular options and see if there’s something you and your friends would enjoy diving into.
 Sea of Thieves lets you sail together in search of booty and has received some excellent updates.
-Animal Crossing: New Horizons is a great choice for more casual play, as you build your own island economy and hang out with friends.

 Rocket League, Samurai Shodown, Overwatch, and of course Fortnite offer all kinds of gameplay from highly competitive to very chill, appealing to a wide variety of skill sets.
 There really is something for everyone.
 Also, features like Microsoft’s Crossplay with Xbox make it easy to play with friends even if you’re on a computer and they’re using a console.